ConciseSaucer/CyberSecPortfolio/index.md

 *   A 99% - ITSP134 IT Support Essentials II
 *   A 99% - NETI104 Introduction to Networking
 *   A 104% - SVAD111 Linux and Virtualization Tech
-*   IN PROGRESS - SVAD116 Linux Administration
+*   A 102% - SVAD116 Linux Administration
-*   IN PROGRESS - CSIA210 Network Protocol Analysis
+*   A 98% - CSIA210 Network Protocol Analysis
-*   IN PROGRESS - CSIA105 Intro Cyber Security
+*   A 96% - CSIA105 Intro Cyber Security

 # TryHackMe